Acadeum CIC Online Course Sharing Consortium

 Billing occurs through the bursar’s office at Bryn Athyn College.

-Review the pre-approved consortium courses list.
+To see the types of courses offered, you can review a former 2021 consortium courses list.
 You will see not only the course information, but also the start and end dates.
 If there is a course you would like to take this summer, you can enroll in a course.

 A number of courses do not have equivalents in the regular academic year curriculum at Bryn Athyn College.
 These courses can be taken to expand areas of study and explore interests outside of the regular academic year curriculum.